 Year 9 at Ranum is a fantastic opportunity to get new energy, new challenges and experience the world.
 The teaching is divided into levels, giving you a unique opportunity to get a good final exam.

 Choose your own programme You can choose your own 9th grade programme and how international it should be.
-We offer Cambridge IGCSE (IG) English Second Language for all 9th grade students.
-All students in 9th grade must complete a project assignment.
-Regardless of which course you choose, the teaching is divided into levels and targeted at both vocational and upper secondary education programmes, e.g. STX, HHX, HTX and EUX.
+We offer Cambridge IGCSE (IG) English Second Language to all Year 9 students.
+All students in Year 9 must complete a project assignment.
+Regardless of which course you choose, the teaching is divided into levels and targeted at both vocational and upper secondary education programmes such as STX, HHX, HTX and EUX.

 More than academic hours We integrate academic subjects into the school's many general education subjects.
 Among other things, we focus on the UN's 17 Sustainable Development Goals and incorporate experiences from travelling into the academic subjects.
 We use the whole world as a classroom.